Georg Jellinek: Career

-Jellinek studied law in 1867 in Vienna at the Alma Mater Rudolphina along with art history and philosophy.
-In addition he continued studies until 1872 in philosophy, history and law at the Heidelberg University in Heidelberg and at the Alma Mater Lipsiensis.
+Jellinek studied law in 1867 at the University of Vienna along with art history and philosophy.
+In addition he continued studies until 1872 in philosophy, history and law at Heidelberg University and at the Leipzig University.
 Jellinek attended Leipzig in 1872 writing a dissertation on The Worldviews of Leibnitz and Schopenhauer and received his Dr. phil.
 In 1874, he also received the Dr. jur.

-Jellinek followed this in 1879 with his Habilitation at the University of Vienna.
-Jellinek then became a lecturer in the philosophy of law in Vienna, and in 1881 he was appointed a member of the State Examination Commission.
-In the following year, Jellinek published one of his seminal works titled 'The doctrine of Federated States' (1882).
-In 1883 he was appointed extraordinary professor of Constitutional Law in Vienna.
-In 1889 he became a full professor in Basel and retired from his academic position in Austria-Hungary.
-In 1891 Jellinek became a Professor of law at the University of Heidelberg and wrote, in 1900, his magnum opus, the General Theory of State.
-In 1907 he became the first Jewish Rector of Heidelberg University.
+In 1879 Jellinek received his habilitation at the University of Vienna.
+He then became a lecturer for the philosophy of law in Vienna, and in 1881 he was appointed a member of the State Examination Commission.
+In the following year, Jellinek published one of his seminal works titled The Doctrine of Federated States (1882).
+In 1883 he was appointed extraordinary professor of constitutional law in Vienna.
+In 1889 he became a full professor at Basel University, and retired from his academic position in Vienna.
+In 1891 Jellinek became a professor of law at the Heidelberg University, and in 1900 he wrote his magnum opus, the General Theory of State.
+In 1907 he became the first Jewish rector of Heidelberg University.

+Theory of the three elements of statehood

+Georg Jellinek developed the three-element theory, which defines a sovereign state as having three essential characteristics.